 Filter The name of the Filter that detected the attack pattern.
-Click it to open a new tab with data specific to the Filter.
-Filtering Rule The filtering rule applied to drop the attack pattern.
-The Filter can apply dynamically the following filtering rules: Source IP, Source Port, Destination Port, Packet Length, TimeToLive, IP Protocol.
+Filtering Rule The filtering rule applied to drop the attack pattern's traffic.
+The Filter dynamically applies the following filtering rules: Source IP, Source Port, Destination Port, Packet Length, TimeToLive, IP Protocol.
 Filtering rules are applied only when the filtering policy allows dropping of traffic.
 If the filter conflicts with the Filter's Whitelist, then a red exclamation point shows up.